jacobkoziej/cu-ece464/jankins/write-up.md

 received data.
 All values have defaults, but can optionally be overwritten on server startup.

-The database itself has four primary tables: users, actions, job states, and jobs.
+The database itself has [four primary tables]: users, actions, job states, and jobs.
 The users table stores usernames and passwords along with a unique user id.
 The actions table keeps track of commands that can be executed for jobs.
 Each action has a name, a unique id, and a field indicating that the action is active or disabled.
 The job states table acts as an enumeration of different job states to avoid having to store tons of strings in the job table.
 Finally, the jobs table has a unique entry for each job keeping track of the user that worked on the job, the action associated to the job, state, when the job was started and ended, the exit code of the completed process on the client, as well as a hidden column used to keep track of worker heartbeats to allow for jobs to be timed-out.

 That leaves us with stored artifacts.
 Since each job has a unique id, all completed jobs have their artifacts written on disk as a zip file